Materials Science and Engineering

-Students who have received GTA or GRA funding from the MSE department are generally not eligible for the non-thesis MS program or degree
+Students who have received GTA or GRA funding from the MSE department are specifically not eligible for the non-thesis MS program or degree.

 Course descriptions of regularly scheduled MSE graduate and advanced undergraduate offerings are included below.
 Appropriate out-of-departmental courses at a numerical level of 3000 and above are eligible for elective credit, subject to availability and the approval of the graduate program coordinator.
 Out-of-department courses may be subject to availability, pre-requisite constraints, in-major restrictions, and/or approval of instructor.

 The graduate and undergraduate course catalogues can be reviewed at

 The required courses for the non-thesis Master of Science program in Materials Science and Engineering are described below.